stumpapp/stump/README.md

     </p>
   </details>

 > **🚧 Disclaimer 🚧**: Stump is _very much_ an ongoing **WIP**, under active development.
 Anyone is welcome to try it out, but please keep in mind that installation and general usage at this point should be for **testing purposes only**.
 Do **not** expect a fully featured, bug-free experience if you spin up a development environment or use a testing Docker image.
 Before the first release, I will likely flatten the migrations anyways, which would break anyone's Stump installations.
-If you'd like to contribute and help expedite Stump's first release, please see the [contributing guide](https://www.stumpapp.dev/contributing) for more information on how you can help.
+If you'd like to contribute and help expedite Stump's first release, please review the [developer guide](#developing-).
 Otherwise, stay tuned for the first release!

 ## Roadmap 🗺